Dolybim/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A scripts reverses its output
+A scripts that lists all users and their directories